kiniry/objective-c/s093030/assignment5/README.txt

 This allows the extension methods to work with the self keyword as a reference to an NSImmutableArray instance.
 Due to this pattern all extension methods implementations are located in a single file called NSImmutableArrayExtensions.m.

+All higher order functions use blocks in order to work with the lists.
+A slight disadvantage of the API compared to its .NET equivalent is the loss of strong typing but that is rather an effect of the NSMutableArray-class in Objective-C than the API itself.